Lookman on target as Leicester City overcome Mwepu's Brighton in League Cup

 Editors' Picks

-The Anglo-Nigerian found the back of the net, two minutes after Webster’s equaliser as Leicester City go into the break ahead.
+The Anglo-Nigerian found the back of the net, two minutes after Webster’s equaliser as Leicester City went into the break ahead.

 Upon resumption from half-time, Zambia international Mwepu was introduced for Dan Burn and shortly later, he grabbed the equaliser that forced the game into a penalty shoot-out.